magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/calculated-fields.md

 **Example 1: Dew point calculation**

-Suppose you have a smart device that monitors the current temperature and humidity in real time and sends this data to ThingsBoard.
+Suppose you have a smart device that monitors the current temperature and humidity in real time and sends this data to IoT Hub.
 Based on these values, we need to calculate the dew point.

 This mathematical expression calculates the dew point using two arguments: temperature and humidity.